7 Super-Damaging Hair Combing Mistakes You Don’t Even Know You’re Making

 Do use leave-in conditioner

 A leave-in formula is great to nourish and smooth areas of the cuticle that need repair the most.
 Try: Inoar Vegan Leave-in or White Sands Spray Leave-in Conditioner.
 Strands in need of some serious rehab?
 A weekly deep conditioning treatment may be just what the doctor, err stylist, ordered.
-Try one of these expert-approved hair masks, or whip up one of these nourishing home remedies.
+Try one of these expert-approved hair masks.

 Do use a detangling spray